Ready to look into your donors’ planned giving potential? Leverage the best tools on the market.

 Many organizations do not actively seek planned gifts, arguing that planned giving is difficult to anticipate because a donor does not have to reveal their intentions in advance of the future gift.

-They are regularly regarded as surprises but are too consequential for this practice to the be norm.
+They are regularly regarded as surprises but are too consequential for this practice to be the norm.

-Through looking for key donor traits (like loyalty) and active promotion, your organization will be on the right track.
+By looking for key donor traits (like loyalty) and active promotion, your organization will be on the right track.

 Planned Giving Awareness